NanaliseH/bjj-training-journal-app/README.md

 # BJJ Training Journal

-A SwiftUI iOS application designed for Brazilian Jiu-Jitsu practitioners to track training sessions, mat attendance, position confidence, and personal progress over time.
+A SwiftUI iOS application designed for Brazilian Jiu-Jitsu practitioners to track training sessions, attendance, position confidence, and personal progress over time.

 ## Project Background

 This project began as a personal side project and birthday gift idea for a Brazilian Jiu-Jitsu enthusiast.
 The goal was to create a training companion that combines journaling, attendance tracking, performance reflection, and lighthearted analytics into a single mobile application.

-While initially built as a fun gift, the project provided hands-on experience in SwiftUI development, speech-to-text integration, user interface design, and building a complete end-to-end mobile application.
+While originally built for fun, the project provided valuable hands-on experience with SwiftUI development, speech-to-text integration, state management, user interface design, and mobile application architecture.

 ## Features